 Am I failing to love God by giving other things priority over Him?
 Am I choosing to run to food, alcohol, drugs, sex, or some other source of pleasure or relief, instead of running to God and relying on Him?
 If so, I’m failing to keep the first commandment (Ex.
 20.3).

-Am I choosing to withhold love, affection or fellowship from my spouse by giving him or her the silent treatment or withholding intimacy?
+Am I choosing to withhold love, affection or fellowship from my spouse or someone else by giving him or her the silent treatment or, in the case of my spouse, withholding intimacy?
 If so, I’m failing to keep the two great commandments (Matt.
 22.37-40).

 When we see sin in our own lives, we need to repent and seek God’s forgiveness and help to live life His way because when we don’t, the results can be disastrous.

 He who covers his sins will not prosper,

 But whoever confesses and forsakes them will have mercy.